 Great Nearby Campsite: Pastime Park Campground

 Pastime Park Campground is quiet and convenient for a short stay.
-There’s one site with full hookups, and others have water and electricity.
-There is a dump station, and for long-termers a local service comes twice a week to pump waste tanks for a fee.
-Sites are gravel or grass, and some of them are on the tight side.
+One site has full hookups, and others have water and electricity.
+There is a dump station, and for long-termers, a local service comes twice a week to pump waste tanks for a fee.
+Sites are gravel or grass, and some are on the tight side.
 Cell service is good.

 Ohio Waterfall Vibes Score: 8.9/10

 #5 Dundee Falls

 It’s a bit of a hike, but it’s worth the extra steps.
 Dundee Falls is the highlight of the 1,912-acre Beach City Wildlife Area.
 It is located in a picturesque forest and plunges into a rocky gorge with a height of 15 feet and a crest of 10.
 The waterfall is rather consistent much of the year.
 Expect to walk two miles from the parking area to the falls and back.

 Location: Near the town of Dundee in Tuscarawas County, in the northeastern part of the state.

 Baylor Beach Park, in Ohio’s Amish country, is a great value and has some cool amenities, including a lake for swimming or fishing, a game room, a basketball court, and pavilions.
 That’s on top of level gravel sites with plenty of space between them.

 #6 Paine Falls